‘It’s been fantastic’ - Wheels Festival gets off to spectacular start

 "People just love the adrenalin you get from riding a bike."

-A highlight for many visitors was The Ken Fox Wall of Death where a team of gravity-defying riders performed daredevil stunts as they circled around a specially-built wall.
+A highlight for many visitors was The Ken Fox Wall of Death where a team of gravity-defying riders performed spectacular stunts as they circled around a specially-built wall.

 Other attractions included the Red Dragon Monster Truck, the On the Edge motorcycle stunt show and Ducati ride-outs.